bradleygrif/Bradley-Griffith/README.md

 ### Great American Insurance - Technical Analyst/Risk Analyst - March 2020-Present

-* Develop and maintain Python scripts for the purpose of extracting, formatting, and auditing data to be used in catastrophe modeling.
-This data is stored in a TSQL database.
+*	Develop and maintain Python scripts for the purpose of extracting-transforming-loading (ETL), auditing, and summarizing data to be used in catastrophe modeling.
-* Develop SQL scripts that are in turn called by our Python script for the purpose of extracting and manipulating data.
+*	Develop SQL queries that are in turn called by our Python script for the purpose of extracting and transforming data.
 *	Communicate data quality issues with various professionals in different roles and backgrounds.
 *	Assist in development of an Oracle SQL data mart for the purposes of landing property data.
-* Evaluate data sources to determine quality and format of data in midstream systems.
+*	Evaluate data sources to determine quality and format of data in upstream policy administration systems.
 *	Evaluate data downstream to ensure that data integrity was maintained through the feed to our data mart.
 *	Assist with data preparation for reporting of result data.

 ### Data Manager - Indiana University School of Medicine - October 2018-February 2020
 * Designed databases for use in clinical research studies.